The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 Cleaning out the home is not only a great way to get rid of that unwanted clothing and other household odds and ends, it can also make a difference to the less fortunate in our community.

-We work with St Vincent de Paul to collect and redistribute unwanted clothing and small household goods.
+We work with St Vincent de Paul to collect and redistribute unwanted clothing.

-Three bright orange bins are available at the Albury Recycling Centre for you to deposit clothing, shoes, handbags, pots and pans, small toys, books, magazines and manchester.
+Three bright orange bins are available at the Albury Recycling Centre for you to deposit clothing, shoes and handbags.

 We don’t charge a fee for disposing of these items but you do need to separate them and place them in the correct area.